 - Fuel cells and their roles in transportation, in the electric grid, and in domestic and commercial power supply

-- Hydrogen fueled vehicles – from forklifts to aircraft
+- Hydrogen fueled vehicles – from forklifts, trains and ships to aircraft

 - Hydrogen as a fuel to decarbonize industry